-Dual credit is part of the Lone Star College System's exceptional admissions program, designed specifically for high school juniors and seniors ready for college-level instruction.
+Dual credit is part of the Lone Star College's exceptional admissions program, designed specifically for high school juniors and seniors ready for college-level instruction.

 Students who demonstrate college readiness on a placement exam can earn college and high school credits simultaneously by attending classes at their high school or through a Lone Star College campus.
 Many of the classes are transferable to public colleges or universities in Texas, and some are accepted by out-of-state and private colleges.

 Workforce Dual Credit is designed to allow high school students to enroll in LSC credit workforce programs and receive high school credit for career and technical classes.
 Students who participate in these classes/programs will graduate high school with career skills and in many cases, a certification approving them for employment in their industry.
 Please check with your local college campus to see whether or not you can take advantage of this opportunity.